phillxnet/rockstor-doc/interface/docker-based-rock-ons/immich.rst

 for ~70k photos/videos, up to 4GB (8GB peak) of RAM is normally being used.
 CPU usage is mostly negligible, but it will shot up when new files will be ingested.

-This can be controlled via the administration settings: :ref:`_immich_other_settings`.
+This can be controlled via the administration settings.
+See: :ref:`immich_other_settings`.

 You can read about requirements
 `in more detail <https://docs.immich.app/install/requirements/>`_.